Collection Due Process Hearings and Jurisdiction

 Expert Tax Attorneys

 Need help with tax issues?
 Contact us as soon as possible to discuss your rights and the ways we can assist in your tax planning or defense.
 We handle all types of cases, including tax planning and defense.
-Schedule a Consultation Today!
+Schedule a consultation or call (214) 984-3410 to discuss your tax issues.

 I.R.C. § 6330(d)(1).